This post may contain affiliate links. Please read my disclosure policy.

 - 1 tablespoon vanilla extract

 - Cream together butter and ½ cup of confectioner’s sugar at a time.
-After each cup of sugar has been added, add strawberry syrup 1 tablespoon at a time, then add vanilla and then beat on high for about 20 seconds to lighten the frosting.
+After each cup of sugar has been added, add strawberry syrup 1 tablespoon at a time.
+Add vanilla and then beat on high for about 20 seconds to lighten the frosting.

 - Add half-and-half, one tablespoon at a time until the buttercream has reached a consistency where it will hold it’s shape.
 Add pinch of salt and whip on high for a final 20 seconds.